abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/openstack/validation-vm-launch.md

 ---
-title: Validate OpenStack Deployment and Launch VM on Azure Arm64
+title: Validate OpenStack Deployment and Launch VM on Azure Cobalt 100 vm
-weight: 6
+weight: 7

 ### FIXED, DO NOT MODIFY
 layout: learningpathall